MattFerraro/devsite/nextjs-blog/posts/poissons-equation.md

 We can add this threshold check and run the loop until stablization.
 For this tiny example it takes $97$ steps to converge.

-If we want to run a higher-resolution simulation on say a $100x100$ square grid, that takes $28,851$ steps.
+If we want to run a higher-resolution simulation on say a $100 \times 100$ square grid, that takes $28,851$ steps.

 ### Update in place